 Step 4: Prepare Additional Questions for Supplemental Module Meeting 2

+?
 Note any additional questions you may have for the group or the facilitator.

+Ref lection

+O Group discussion notes:

-Discussion of Part 3, Part 4 and Wrap-Up and Resource Sharing
+Discussion of Introduction and 60 minutes Parts 3 and 4 and the Wrap-Up and Resource Sharing Homework (optional)